lorawan-schema/lorawan-schema.github.io/about.md

 The aim of this project is to help LoRaWAN developers build interoperable solutions using schemas.
 The schemas are based on [JSON Schema][json-schema] and [OpenAPI][open-api] so they are usable across many different languages and frameworks.
 The schemas implement some [LoRaWAN specifications and recommendations][lorawan-specifications] governed by the [LoRa Alliance][lora-alliance].

-Next to LoRa Alliance governed specifications, there are community contributed specifications for mechanisms that are not (yet) specified.
-For example, sharing device profiles, end device and gateway ownership claiming and binary payload coding.
-As such, the community contributed schemas are complementary to the LoRaWAN specifications and recommendations and can be used in future LoRa Alliance governed standardization work.

 The schema definitions are [Apache 2.0][license] licensed and are publicly available on [GitHub][gh-lorawan-schema].
 This is a community project that is not affiliated with the LoRa Alliance.

 [json-schema]: https://json-schema.org